ErikMLysfjord/beerbuddy/README.md

 # About the project

-HopsUp is a website where you can find and review beers.
+BeerBuddy is a website where you can find and review beers.
 The website displays craft beers from the US, and uses a dataset [https://www.kaggle.com/datasets/nickhould/craft-cans/data](from Kaggle).
 The website is made with a frontend in React and a backend in GraphQL.
 The backend uses a PostgreSQL database.

 ## How to use the website